 The extraordinary parent and staff commitment to volunteerism and financial support for the benefit of the school has continued and strengthened since opening day at the Livermore Valley Charter School.
 This same unwavering support for choice in education, led to the Livermore Valley Charter School community to begin discussing the possibility of a charter high school in May 2006.
 They wanted to provide students attending the Livermore Valley Charter School, with an opportunity to remain in the same educational system.

 The Livermore Valley Charter Preparatory High School’s philosophy of education is a natural progression from that of the Livermore Valley Charter School.
 The High School provides a college preparatory education in an individualized, creative, collaborative, and emotionally supportive environment that challenges every student to reach his or her potential.
 Class sizes are between 22 to 25 students and can never exceed an averagestudent/teacher ratio of 27:1, according to the High School’s charter.

 Livermore Valley Charter School began operation in 2005, and quickly became the highest performing public school in the Livermore area.
-The school is always at capacity and has a waiting list each year of approximately 500 students.
-Livermore Valley Charter Prep also anticipates this growth and will have the ability to serve 1080 students.

 Both schools are operated by the Tri Valley Learning Corporation and are authorized through the California State Board of Education.